"WATCHING THE WEATHER TO PROTECT LIFE AND PROPERTY"

 Weather:

-TATEMENT FOR ROUGH SEAS IS IN EFFECT FOR NORTHERN AND EASTERN COASTAL SECTIONS OF CURAÇAO.
-Weather: Mostly cloudy and hazy conditions with generally dry weather and a persistent strong wind regime.
-Moderate to occasionally strong concentrations of fine Saharan dust will continue to reduce visibility and degrade air quality.
-Forecast high will be 31ºC and the low will be 27ºC.
-Sunrise will occur at 06:10 and sunset at 18:58.
+ATEMENT FOR ROUGH SEAS IS IN EFFECT FOR NORTHERN AND EASTERN COASTAL SECTIONS OF CURAÇAO.
+Weather: Mostly to partly cloudy skies with predominantly dry conditions and only a slight chance of an isolated shower developing.
+By tomorrow, a plume of fine Saharan dust is expected to reach the area, bringing slightly hazy skies, while winds are forecast to gradually weaken.
+Forecast high will be 31ºC and the low will be 26ºC.
+Sunrise will occur at 06:11 and sunset at 19:02.

 Winds: